Considerations for a Successful Treatment Plan

 Often the first step for parents is to engage an ADHD professional to help with an accurate diagnosis of ADHD.
 Professionals can continue to serve as a resource and support for parents.

 ADHD professionals can help you sort everything out and provide a unique approach and expertise in helping blend a multi-faceted approach to treatment which addresses the behavioral, organizational, and executive functioning needs of those affected by ADHD.

 ADHD professionals can include a Coach to help with developing effective strategies ranging from impulse control to academic success, an Art Therapist or Counselor to address any social/emotional concerns, a neuropsychologist who can do extensive testing to determine what the exact challenges are, a psychiatrist who specializes in ADHD medication, an educational advocate who can help make sure the right supports are in place at school, a nutritionist and a SIPT Certified OT if there are any suspicions that there could be issues with sensory integration and processing.
 The list doesn’t stop here some have found success through chiropractic work, biofeedback and much more.

 Parent Support Groups

 Education on ADHD and parenting is critical to helping your child find success.
 So is finding support in others experiencing the same challenges.
-Join our fall parent support group and find the power in learning from others while sharing your wisdom.
-Our new monthly support group will be starting in September and will provide two live Zoom meetings per month as well as weekly tips sheets, audiobooks, webinars, access to podcasts, and more!
+Join one our Support Groups and find the power in learning from others while sharing your wisdom.
 Don’t keep forging ahead alone!
-Join others and email us at firstname.lastname@example.org for more information.

 Whether you are at the beginning of an ADHD diagnosis for your child or you are interested in modifying your child’s current treatment plan.
 Using the above tips as a starting point can help you begin on a path to successfully treating your child’s ADHD.